itsmemarly/itsmemarly/README.md

 As a bonus, I'm on a fascinating journey of learning Chinese! 🌏

-## 🎯 Goals:
-My journey is an exciting path of continuous growth.
-I'm here to collaborate, innovate, and create remarkable web solutions.
-Let's explore new projects together!

 ## 🌟 Projects:
 Here are a few examples of my work: